Skip to content

 Trusts advice/Trusts within their Will (including right of occupation)

-Urgent Will Someone wishing to make an urgent Will while terminally ill or before an operation, or before an extended holiday etc £500 plus VAT = £600
+Urgent Will Someone wishing to make an urgent Will while terminally ill or before an operation, or before an extended holiday etc From £600 plus VAT

-It is often the case that clients will consider setting up Lasting Powers of Attorney at the same time as making a Will and we offer packages when clients proceed with Wills and LPAs at the same time.
+It is often the case that clients will consider setting up Lasting Powers of Attorney (LPA) at the same time as making a will and we offer packages when clients proceed with wills and LPAs at the same time.
 Please see below for our fixed fee packages.
-If you are looking for our LPA pricing without Wills, this can be found here.
+If you are looking for our LPA pricing without wills, this can be found here.

 Simple Will/ LPA packages